nzfarmer1/FAPI/README.md

 <b>OTA - Over the Air Programming</b>

-Our bootloader supports OTA progamming by checking for a flash image in the 4MBit SPI.
+Our bootloader supports OTA progamming by checking for a flash image in the 4MBit SPI Flash.

 We provide two modes for updating OTA.
 Fast and Slow.